 Great website you have here.
 It’s very informational and helped me gain a better understanding of diamonds.

-I have a budget of around $1600 for a proposal ring that I want to surprise my girlfriend for her upcoming birthday.
+I have a budget of around $1500 to $1600 for a proposal ring that I want to surprise my girlfriend for her upcoming birthday.
 Currently both of us are students doing our final year of undergraduate studies at Ohio university.
 I’m a physics guy while she majors in biological sciences.

 Though I have a small budget (took me a while and tons of part time jobs to save that up), I would still like to get the biggest and brightest stone possible.
-Following your advice that cut is of utmost importance when choosing a diamond, I narrowed my selection down to the following diamonds.
+Following your advice that cut is of utmost importance when choosing a diamond, I narrowed my selection at James Allen down to the following diamonds.

 I liked the first diamond the most but am quite concerned about the black inclusion I can see with the loupe.
 For the other 2 diamonds, they seemed to be nicely cut as well with nice arrows and have AGS 0 cut grading.